hlmtre/dhcp/CONTRIBUTING.md

 Once you submit it, someone from the DHCP development team will look at it and will get back to you.
 The dev team is very small, so it may take a while...

-## If you really can't do MR on gitlab...
+## If you really can't do a merge request on ISC's Gitlab...

 Well, you are out of luck.
 There are other ways, but those are really awkward and the chances of your patch being ignored are really high.
 Anyway, here they are: